Last Updated on 26/04/2025

 Before we discuss the different types of point of contact in detail, let’s first understand what a point of contact is.

-A point of contact is someone you designate to be the main person or point with whom another person or business will communicate.
+A point of contact is someone you designate as the primary person or point of contact with whom another person or business will communicate.
 This could include answering a phone call, coordinating a project, or resolving a tech issue.

-However, the point of contact does not just pass the customer/business to someone else.
-They are a part of the entire conversation, whether by email or phone, so they can stay in the loop of the whole process and keep the customer/business updated on the status of whatever they are working on.
+However, the point of contact does not simply pass the customer or business to someone else.
+They are part of the entire conversation, whether via email or phone, so they can stay informed about the whole process and keep the customer or business updated on the status of their work.

 So, let’s take a look at those now, shall we?